faith-ogun/oncosynth/README.md

 * The **first column** will be treated as the biomarker gene.
 * The **second column** will be treated as the target gene.
-* Column headers can be named anything (they’re auto-detected).
+* Column headers can be named anything (they're auto-detected).

 ### Example: